MateoAtwi/MateoAtwi.github.io/index.md

 <br>
 * Work in the space industry at a fast paced company
 * Give back to communities
-* Challange myself in my work
+* Challenge myself in my work
 * Practice and take on technical leadership roles

 <br>